Trybnetic/paat-tutorial/README.md

 ![Start Jupyter Notebook](.github/start_notebook.png)

-6. Navigate to where you have extracted the ZIP file
+6. Start the `tutorial.ipynb` by navigating to where you have extracted the ZIP file

 ![Select Notebook File](.github/select.gif)

-7. Start the `tutorial.ipynb` with Anaconda Navigator
+7. Play around with the tutorial or adapt it to your own needs

 ## Acknowledgments